Description

 Risk and Exploitability

 The issue presents a classic out‑of‑bounds write that can corrupt kernel memory.
-No CVSS score or EPSS value is included in the CVE data, and the vulnerability is not listed in CISA's KEV catalog.
+The CVSS score is 8.8 and the EPSS score indicates a very low exploitation probability (<1%), with no listing in CISA’s KEV catalog.
 Exploitation requires a remote attacker to send a specially crafted compound SMB request.
 While no public exploits have been documented, the theoretical impact is significant for environments that accept SMB traffic.

 Remediation